dawdleryang/dawdleryang.github.io/_pages/includes/intro.md

-I am currently a Senior Scientist and Group Leader in Institute for Infocomm Research (I2R), A\*STAR Singapore, previously the Head of Research in YITU Technology Singapore.
+I am currently a Principal Scientist and Group Leader in Institute for Infocomm Research (I2R), A\*STAR Singapore, previously the Head of Research in YITU Technology Singapore.

 My research interests include:
 - 3D Scene Understanding